rayyyy122/Grade-Manager/README.md

 As a user, I want to be able to view a lists of grades and total GPA and corresponding lists of courses in a course list

 As a user, I want to be able to compare two lists of course

+As a user, I want to be able to save my account to file

+As a user, I want to be able to load my account from file